When Ronald Mays graduated in 1967, he expected to get drafted.

 But according to results of the internal audit released this week, the average wait time for a new primary care patient appointment at Roudebush is about 54 days, raking it among the worst in the country.

-Once a patient is in the system, though, it typically takes them less than 3 days to get an appointment.
+Once a patient is in the system, though, it typically takes them less than three days to get an appointment.

 Indianapolis Hospital Marked For ‘Further Review’